ganesanarun/type-config/packages/core/CONFIG_FILES.md

 #### Precedence Rules

-Configuration values are resolved in this order (highest to lowest priority):
+Configuration values are resolved in this order (the highest to lowest priority):

 1. **Explicit placeholder in profile-specific file** (e.g., `${PROD_VAR:fallback}`)
 2. **Explicit placeholder in base file** (e.g., `${BASE_VAR:fallback}`)